Tschichen/MAGNETO/README.md

 -q or --savetn | saves the generated guide tree as newick file -m <string> | saves the multiple alignment as GRAPHML file.
 Options for string are: "end" only end result will be saved, "all" saves every matching after one graph is added to the alignment till the end. _Default: end_
--d or --drawm | saves a visualization of the multiple graph alignment as .png
+-d or --drawm | saves a visualization of the multiple graph alignment as .png --opt | will provide an additional output, only showing the perfectly matched subgraph without suboptimals.

 ## Required Python libraries